Naomi Scheman: Education and career

 Scheman also serves as a member of the editorial boards of Hypatia: A Journal of Feminist Philosophy and NORA (the Nordic Women's Studies Journal).
 She also served as an associate editor of Signs between 1990 and 1993.

 Research areas

 Scheman was one of the first academics to read Wittgenstein in a feminist light, and, likewise, was one of the first academics to bring Wittgenstein's ideas to feminism.
 Much of Scheman's work has centered around the implications of the interactions between ontology and epistemology.
-Scheman is especially interested in the ways in which transgressive practices shine light on the actions of normal people, and on how insights gleaned from these observations allow for the chance of acting differently.
-(Scheman is also a strong believer that mental phenomena such as race and class are socially constructed, and is a strong opponent of physicalism.)
+Scheman is especially interested in the ways in which transgressive practices shine light on the actions of normatively centered people, and on how insights gleaned from these observations allow for the chance of acting differently.
+Scheman is also a strong believer that phenomena such as race and class are socially constructed, and is a strong opponent of physicalism.

 Publications

 Scheman has written four books: Engenderings: Constructions of Knowledge, Authority, and Privilege in 1993, Is Academic Feminism Dead? in 2000, Feminist Interpretations of Wittgenstein in 2002, and most recently Shifting Ground: Knowledge & Reality, Transgression & Trust in 2011.
 She has also written a significant number of peer-reviewed papers, as well as a number of articles, commentaries, and presentations including.